PythonRSAS/pythonrsas.github.io/_posts/2020-01-09-6-Market-Risk.md

 image: images/posts/VaR_diagram.jpg
 ---

+# What is market risk
 [The Federal Reserve](https://www.federalreserve.gov/supervisionreg/topics/market_risk_mgmt.htm){:target="_blank"} defines market risk as "Market risk encompasses the risk of financial loss resulting from movements in market prices."

 The first factor listed by the Fed is "The sensitivity of the financial institution's earnings or the economic value of its capital to adverse changes in interest rates 利率风险, foreign exchanges rates 汇率风险, commodity prices, or equity prices 股市风险."
 A more appropriate name should be "financial market risk".
+In more plain terms: the risk that financial assets may lose value.

+Think of it this way, if you are a farmer, your market risk is the unpreditability of your costs of fertilizers, seeds and other costs for you to produce, that you have to pay, prices of crop that you will get at harvest time, and the weather.

+Banks are more exposed if they are heavily involved in investing in capital markets or sales and trading of financial instruments.
+If a bank has a large trading department, and/or is a big market maker, then it will sustantial market risk.
+There are four main types of market risk:

+1. Interest rate risk: affecting bonds, swaps and other interest rate derivatives.
+2. Equity risk (stock market risk)
+3. Commodity risk: commodity investments and derivatives.
+4. FX risk: currency swaps, or investments in currencies.

-Stock prices, exchange rates and interest rates are provided and updated in real time.
-But what causes stock prices to fluctuate a lot?
-There can be many reasons: political, operational, industry change, competitions, and many more.
+Most stock and commodity prices, exchange rates and interest rates are provided and updated in real time.
+But what causes rates and prices to fluctuate a lot?
+There can be many reasons: economy, political, government policy, operational, industry change, competitions, and many more.
 Most of them are very difficult or impossible to predict.
-Let's keep them in the back of the mind when we think about market risk.
+Let's keep that in the back of the mind when we think about market risk.

+# Measuring market risk

 A commonly measure  **VaR** or [**Value at Risk**](https://en.wikipedia.org/wiki/Value_at_risk#cite_note-Jorion-1){:target="_blank"}. is informally defined as: